brack3t/django-brackets/docs/contribution_guide.md

 ## Code Style

 All contributions require certain formatting and checks before they can be accepted.
 Your PR should:
-- be formatted with `black` with an allowed line length of 99.
+- be formatted with `ruff` with an allowed line length of 88.
 - have docstrings for all files, classes, and functions.
 Use `interrogate` to verify your work.
 - be well-typed.
 We use `mypy` for static type checking.
 Run `mypy src` to check your types.
 - maintain or increase code coverage.